Breaking and Entering (film): Soundtrack

 Gabriel Yared and Underworld collaborated on the film's original music score.

 Reception

-Breaking and Entering received largely negative reviews from film critics, with review aggregator website Rotten Tomatoes giving the film a 34% rating based on 130 film critic reviews.
+Breaking and Entering received mixed reviews from film critics, with review aggregator website Rotten Tomatoes giving the film a 34% rating based on 130 film critic reviews.
 The site's consensus reads: "This class warfare drama feels contrived and superficial: characters don't act logically as the movie manipulates them towards deconstructing various social issues."
 On Metacritic, the film holds a 56 out of 100 rating, based on 27 reviews.